dereuromark/cakephp-ide-helper/README.md

 ```

 You can use `-d` (`--dry-run`) to simulate the output without actually modifying the files.
-It will print out a diff of the changes instead (in verbose mode).
+Also very useful: It will print out a diff of the changes instead (in verbose mode).

 See the **[Docs](/docs)** for details.